davepuchyr/image-centos/README.md

 ./fedora27.sh # ERRO[0015] failed to wait for server 8052f315-5cc1-4619-93fe-d5b5e6126782: unexpected end of JSON input
 ```

-# Manually create the image from the volume that was created in the previous step
+# If the previous step failed then manually create the image from the volume that was created
 Click the "Create image" button on the Images page of Scaleway's control panel.

-# Launch a new instance with the image created in the previous step and then complete the setup
+# Launch a new instance with the new image
 ```
 cd /etc/ssh && mv *key* /tmp && systemctl restart scw-generate-ssh-keys.service && systemctl daemon-reload && systemctl reload sshd.service # regenerate keys
 dnf groupinstall "Fedora Server Edition"